About arc42

 6.1.2.
 Interaction sequence

-1. User selects a position on the board via the Web Frontend.
+1. The User selects a cell on the board via the Web Frontend.

 6.2.
 User Registration and History Consultation

-This scenario references the high-level requirement: Users will be able to register and consult participation history.
-It describes how a user interacts with the system to manage their profile and view their match history.
+This scenario references the high-level requirement: Users will be able to register and consult their participation history.
+It describes how a user creates an account and later views their match statistics.

 6.2.1.
 Quality Context